 The next thing you know, you’re driving to the grocery to buy food for the holidays and tears begin to well up in your eyes.
 You hate it.
 You don’t want to be sad!

-I know all about it because I experienced this yesterday.
+I know all about it because I experienced this one day.